Recruiting adult participants

 To remove a timeslot, click on the garbage can following it.

 For most experiments, your time slots will be fully booked within a day or so, provided the invitation is sent out a few days before you start running.
-Do make sure that you add about 15-20% more time slots than you need participants, to compensate for no-show participants.
+Do make sure to add about 10-15% more time slots than you need participants, to compensate for no-show participants.
 Send your participants a reminder the day before their appointment (see below), otherwise you can easily get 25% or more no-showers.

-Once you have added the timeslots, and once your experiment is 100% ready to run participants (!), click the experiment closure icon to open your experiment for subscriptions; the icon will change to a green check mark .
+If you are 100% ready to run participants, you can return to the experiments overview page, and click the experiment closure icon to open your experiment for subscriptions; the icon will change to a check mark .
 Your experiment will now appear in the list of available experiments on the Experiment homepage for participants.
+On that page, click on your own experiment form and double-check that your timeslots are correct (and that you haven’t, for instance, put in multiple timeslots for the same time if you didn’t mean to).

-Click on the participants icon to see an overview of your timeslots with the participants who have subscribed to it.
+Click on the participants icon to see an overview of the participants who have signed up for your experiment.
 You will receive an email when a participant unsubscribes, but not when a participant subscribes.
 The participant overview is how you track how many participants are subscribed.

 In this view, you can sort the fields by clicking on the name of the field; you can also limit the view to only certain participants by typing in a search box at the bottom.
 For instance, if you type

 This is convenient for sending reminder emails; limit your view to only the participants who are scheduled for tomorrow, then check the boxes in the ‘reminder’ field for the participants you want to send a reminder email; click ‘send’ to send the reminders.
-The participant will receive an email noting the time, date and place you are expecting them, and your contact info so they can contact you personally in case they need to cancel with less than 24 hours notice.
+The participant will receive an email noting the time, date and place you are expecting them, and the contact info for the main experiment leader, so they can contact you personally in case they need to cancel with less than 24 hours notice.
+Note that while an experiment can have multiple experiment leaders, the participant will receive only the contact details of the main experiment leader.
+If you need to switch roles midway through an experiment, contact Iris Mulders.

 Bear in mind that the participant’s information is confidential.
 Do not use email addresses for your own purposes.
 Do not share emails or any other participant details with other people (not even your close colleagues!).
 Do not leave a page with the details open on a public computer, for instance a lab computer.
 Do not leave printouts lying around.

 - Add a comment to the participant so I can take them off the list if they make a habit out of not showing up.
 Click on the talk balloon in the field ‘Actions’ for the participant in question and add a comment.
-You can add other types of comments there, too (to indicate lack of effort for instance, or resistance to instruction).
+You can add other types of comments there, too (to indicate lack of effort for instance, or resistance to instruction.
+The participant will not see your comment).

-- After you have emailed/phoned and added the comment, click on the participant icon with a red strikethrough ; this will unsubscribe the participant from your experiment, and sends them an automated email that tells them you unsubscribed them.
-There are two good reasons to do so:
+- After you have emailed/phoned and added the comment, unsubscribe the participant: either with an automated email or without .
+There are two good reasons to be disciplined about unsubscribing no-show participants:

 - it opens up the possibility for the participant to subscribe for a different time slot (they can only be subscribed for one time slot per experiment)